Odahuttidavaru: Cast

+Production

+The massive race with 40 bullock carts was filmed at Lalitha Mahal, Mysore.

 Soundtrack

 The music of the film was composed by Upendra Kumar, with lyrics of each of the six songs penned by six different lyricists – M. N. Vyasa Rao, Chi.
 Udaya Shankar, Sri Ranga, Geethapriya, Hamsalekha and Vijaya Narasimha - a rarity for Rajkumar movie.
 The album consists of six soundtracks.
 It was received exceptionally well by the critics and the audience.